jasonwhite/button-deps/README.md

 # Implicit Dependency Detection [![Build Status][buildbadge]][buildstatus]

+**This tool has been merged into Button and is now unnecessary.
+The only thing left to do is bring the tests over.**

 [Button]: https://github.com/jasonwhite/button

 A tool that wraps commands in order to figure out file dependencies in an ad hoc